General Conformity Training Module 3.2: Emissions Calculations

 where:

-- E = emissions;
+- E = emissions of a specific pollutant;

-- A = activity rate;
+- A = activity rate, e.g., miles or hours per year;

-- ER =overall emission reduction efficiency, %
+- ER =overall emission reduction efficiency, if known as a %

 Appendix A to this training manual provides additional information regarding emission factors and includes sample calculations from various source types.

-3.2.5 Precursors of secondary pollutants
+3.2.3 Precursors of secondary pollutants

 Secondary pollutants are criteria pollutants that are not emitted directly into the atmosphere.
-Instead, the precursors of those pollutants are emitted and, through atmospheric chemistry, are transformed into the criteria pollutants.
-For example, volatile organic compounds (VOC) combine with oxides of nitrogen (NOx) to form ozone.
-The SIPs and TIPs recognize the role of precursors and limit their emissions.
-The General Conformity Regulations also recognize their importance and establishes de minimis emission levels for precursors.
-In determining if the emissions exceed the de minimis levels, each precursor is analyzed separately.
-Federal agencies do not need to sum the total of the precursor.
-For example, if the de minimis emission levels for NOx is 100 tons per year and the de minimis emission levels for VOC is 100 tons per year and the total direct and indirect emissions from the action is 75 tons per year of VOC and 75 tons per year of NOx, the action would be below the de minimis emissions levels for the area.
-De minimis emission levels are available for precursors of ozone and fine particles – those are the only precursors for which federal agencies are required to evaluate in the conformity analysis.
-Although the precursors are analyzed separately for the de minimis emission level evaluation, if permitted by the SIP/TIP, the federal agency, with the concurrence of state or tribe, can reduce the emission of one precursor to offset or mitigate the increase in emission of another precursor of the same pollutant.
+Instead, their precursor pollutants are emitted and, through complex atmospheric chemical reactions, are transformed into the criteria pollutants.
+For example, volatile organic compounds (VOC) combine with oxides of nitrogen (NOx) to form ozone in the presence of sunlight or heat.
+The SIPs/TIPs recognize the role of precursors and establish their budget of emissions to limit the formation of the criteria pollutants for which a NAAQS exists.
+The General Conformity requirements recognize the importance of precursors and establishes annual de minimis emission rates for precursors as well as the criteria pollutants.
+Precursors such as VOC, NOx, and ammonia (NH3) are not regulated by a NAAQS.
+In determining whether the emissions of criteria or precursor pollutants equal or exceed their annual de minimis rates, the annual rate of emission increases of each criteria and precursor pollutant is analyzed separately for each year analyzed, including those years as required under § 93.159(d).
+Federal agencies do not need to sum the total of the precursor emissions.
+For example, if the annual de minimis emission rate for NOx is 100 tons per year and the annual de minimis emission rates for VOC is 100 tons per year and the total direct and indirect emissions from the action is 75 tons per year of VOC and 75 tons per year of NOx, the action would be below the annual de minimis emissions rates for the area.

-3.2.6 Construction emissions
+3.2.6 SIP/TIP Baseline emissions